Gevor083/Analytic_website/README.md

 ## Running the Project with Docker
-## Running the Project with Docker
-## Running the Project with Docker
-## Running the Project with Docker
-## Running the Project with Docker
-## Running the Project with Docker

 This project is containerized using Docker and Docker Compose for easy setup and deployment.
 Below are the instructions and requirements specific to this project: